mlswg/mls-protocol/draft-ietf-mls-protocol.md

   cryptographic keys it holds.
 An application or user may use one client per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single client.
-  In the scenario where multiple devices share the cryptographic material the client is referred to as a "virtual" client.

 Group:
 : A collection of clients with shared cryptographic state.